MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 Enterprise-scale architecture supports subscriptions from any Azure offer.
 Subscriptions should exist within one Azure Active Directory (Azure AD) tenant to then relocate into the management group hierarchy within that tenant.
 They can then be managed by the various controls with enterprise-scale platforms like Azure Policy and role-based access control (RBAC).

 >[!NOTE]
 > Enterprise-scale architecture is only scoped and deployed to one Azure AD tenant; however, billing options can span across multiple Azure AD tenants.
-For example, an Enterprise Agreement (Enterprise Agreement) enrollment supports Azure subscriptions across different Azure AD tenants.
+For example, an Enterprise Agreement enrollment supports Azure subscriptions across different Azure AD tenants.

 ## Plan for Enterprise Agreement enrollment